Loopring/protocols/docs/fee-design.md

 Fee calculations were very limited in protocol V1.
 For protocol V2 we aim to achieve the following:

-- The fee calculation should should be made as flexible as possible
+- The fee calculation should be made as flexible as possible
 - Fees should be able to be payed in one or a combination of the following
     1) LRC (and WETH?
-This doesn't realy matter for the protocol)
+This doesn't really matter for the protocol)
     2) amountS
     3) amountB
     4) margin

-  The order in which the fees are paid can be important (e.g. first LRC and than amountS, or first margin and then amountB), so should be customizable if possible.
+  The order in which the fees are paid can be important (e.g. first LRC and then amountS, or first margin and then amountB), so should be customizable if possible.
 - Every order can request its own fee calculation
 - Miners should be able to incentivize orders (for example market maker orders).
 These orders should be able to pay less fees (or even be payed some fees).
 - The miner should be able to configure the minimum fee percentage it wants
 - The wallet should be able to configure the minimum fee percentage it wants
 - Wallets should be able to further share its fees with additional addresses